SoftUni-Internal/interactive-content/EN/01-Associative-Arrays/01-Associative-Arrays.md

 Use the method `.hasOwnProperty("key")`

 Let us declare an empty object and assign a key to it.
-Use if statement and the expression from above to see if the key exists.
+Use an if statement and the expression from above to see if the key exists.

 The result should be "true".